tjnh05/shadowsocks/README.md

    ./ssremove.sh

-   Perform command below on remote host by root user to check if service has been removed:
+   Perform command below on remote host by root user to check if shadowsocks service

+   has been removed:

    netstat -ntlp | egrep "8399"